robhagemans/ansipipe/README.md

 ANSI|pipe
 ========

-**ANSI|pipe** is a small utility that addresses three issues I encountered when porting Unix console applications to Windows:
+**ANSI|pipe** is a small utility that provides no-hassle support for ANSI escape sequences and UTF-8 on Windows.
+It addresses three issues I encountered when porting Unix console applications to Windows:

 1. Windows executables must be compiled as either a 'console' or a 'GUI' application.
-Thus, windowed applications either have an ugly console window pop up or do not have access to the console even if started from the command line.
+Thus, windowed applications either have an ugly console window pop up or do not have access to the console at all — even if started from the command line.
 2. The Windows command line does not recognise ANSI escape sequences.
 Any code that relies on escape sequences to prettify the console interface would need to be rewritten using OS-specific toolkits.
-3. Under modern Unix, it is a safe bet that the console will understand UTF-8, but in the Windows world UTF-16 is dominant.
+3. Under modern Unix it is a safe bet that the console will understand UTF-8, but in the Windows world UTF-16 is dominant.
 Even worse, the standard Windows console still uses legacy codepages rather than Unicode by default.

-If your goal is just to maintain a Windows port of a utility you've written originally for the Unix world, diiging into the Windows API is an unwelcome distraction.
+If your goal is just to maintain a Windows port of a utility you've written originally for the Unix world, digging into the Windows API is an unwelcome distraction.

-**ANSI|pipe** solves all three issues in one go.
+**ANSI|pipe** is a less-than-50KiB executable that solves all three issues in one go.

 ## How to use it